MyNeDICC/lc-data-preservation/_episodes/03-organization.md

 ---
-title: "Lesson Organization"
+title: "Long term Access"
 teaching: 10
 exercises: 0
 questions:
-- "How are the files in a lesson organized?"
+- "How long should files be saved before discarding?"
 objectives:
-- "Explain overall organization of lesson files."
+- "Explain overall access to files."
 keypoints:
 - "Auxiliary files are stored in the _layouts, _includes, and assets directories."
 - "The code of conduct, license, Makefile, and contribution guidelines should not be modified."